dhiltonp/hexbright/programs/set_and_remember/README.md

 *   1. Instead of setting the brightness when the light is first turned on based on the level to which it is pointing, it reads a previously stored level from EEPROM.
 *   2. Added code to solve the initial lock mode problem.
-*   3. Nightlight mode glows the tailcap green and turn it off when the main light is on.
+*   3. Nightlight mode glows the tailcap green and turns it off when the main light is on.
 *   4. When entering or exiting locked mode, the tailcap is flashed 3 times to confirm.
 While in locked mode, any click besides unlock results in the tail flashing red 2 times.
 *   5. The implementation for morse code signalling has been rewritten to save space.
+It also uses the brightness stored in mode 1 for the flashes.

 Basic Operation
 ----------------